 Liberal Arts Education

-For more than 200 years, Hampden-Sydney has produced well-rounded students who have a wide breadth of knowledge.
-We believe a liberal arts education provides the best foundation not only for a professional career, but for facing the great intellectual and moral challenges of life.
+Hampden-Sydney College believes that a liberal arts education provides the best foundation not only for a professional career, but for the great intellectual and moral challenges of life.
+The College encourages each student to develop clarity and objectivity in thought, a sensitive moral conscience, and a dedication to responsible citizenship.

-For a more in-depth look at liberal arts philosophy:
+For a more in-depth look at liberal arts philosophy, read what others have said:

 - Liberal Arts and the Human Soul